katarinaholtz/Intro-To-IM/March5/README.md

 3) Properly mapping.
 When I had fixed the circuit issue, I then had to go through a re-map everything.
 Because I had associated lower raw values with touching the sensor, I kept incorrectly mapping it (for the sensors, the low raw values often meant no touch!) so properly commenting which should go first, (touch, no touch) rather thann remembering, helped a lot.

+4) At one point, one of the sensors was only reading at a raw value of 3, regardless of what was pressed.
+I thought the sensor may have just been broken, because it was one of the ones I had been playing with the most while testing and it very likely could have snapped or broken somewhere.
+But after resetting the code it worked properly!
+One of life's mysteries, maybe there was an error in the code?

-4) Finally, I would love to create a better build or set-up for the project.
+5) Finally, I would love to create a better build or set-up for the project.
 Though the cardboard made it easy for me to keep playing with my circuit, I would love to build something a little more durable and pretty.